 However, a growing percentage of buyers and sellers hire our services to represent their interest at the outset of a real estate deal due to several issues ingrained in the way property is bought and sold currently:

 - Incentive Problems – they only get paid if the deal closes.
 This creates a strong incentive to close a deal at any cost and worry about issues later.
-Agents are rarely paid a salary and rely on closing as many deal as possible, as fast as possible.
+Agents are rarely paid a salary and rely on closing as many deals as possible, as fast as possible.
 Imagine a scenario in which is it in your best interest to walk away from a deal.
 Which representative is more likely to tell that to you, a lawyer or an agent?

 - Standard Forms – almost all agents in California use standard forms for real estate transactions.
 These forms do a great job protecting brokers, much less the parties in the transaction.